Skip to content

 job.fail(str(e))

-After the consumer has retried a job to bad@example.com three times, queue.dead_letters() returns that job.
-The /api/emails/dead endpoint shows it.
-You investigate, fix the address, and call /api/emails/retry to re-queue.
+The consumer loop retries on its own.
+A job to bad@example.com fails, gets re-enqueued, and is retried.
+After three attempts queue.dead_letters() returns it and the /api/emails/dead endpoint shows it.
+You investigate, fix the address, and call /api/emails/retry to put it back on the queue.

 1. Always call complete or fail

 Cause: Your consumer does not call job.complete() or job.fail().
-The job stays reserved and is never released.
+The job was claimed on pop, so it has already left the pending queue, and without fail() it is neither retried nor dead-lettered.

 2. Worker not picking up messages